Jon, can you tell me what to expect in Korea? Can you give me a few tips on what you liked and disliked?

 Jon, why did you create this Blacklist ?

 In 1995 I first went to work in Korea, and I really went blind, so to speak.
 Although my personal experiences were overwhelmingly positive, I considered myself lucky.
 Most internationals I met had difficult situations, and disorganization was the norm.
 After I left Korea, I felt it an obligation to warn others of possible pitfalls in Korea, should things go wrong as they often do.
 Even on my the flight home from Seoul to the States I met a woman whose situation was so bad that she did a 'midnight run' back.
 I decided at that time to create this listing.
-The first posting to the Blacklist was around 1997.
+The first posting to the Blacklist was late 1996 or early 1997.

 Why did you make the Greenlist?